Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 For this test, you lie still on a table as it passes through a tube-like scanner.
-Then the scanner directs a continuous beam of radiofrequency radiation at the area being examined.
+Then the scanner directs a beam of radio waves at the area being examined.
 A computer uses the data from the radio waves to create a 3-dimensional picture of the inside of your body.
 You may need more than 1 set of images.
 Each 1 may take 2 to 15 minutes, so that the whole experience may take an hour or more.
 You may be injected with a dye before getting this scan to help the doctors get an even clearer view of what’s happening inside your body.
 This test is painless and noninvasive.
 Ask for earplugs if they aren’t offered because there is a loud thumping noise during the scan.
 If you are claustrophobic, you may be given a sedative before having this test.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR